 What support teams actually want

 Spend a week shadowing a support team and you'll notice something.
 The best agents aren't the ones who close the most tickets.
-They're the ones who stay calm when a customer is upset, who catch the nuance behind a vague complaint, who know when to escalate and when to bend a rule.
+They're the ones who hold their nerve when a customer is upset, who catch the nuance behind a vague complaint, who know when to escalate and when to bend a rule.

 These are human skills.
 Deeply human.
 And in most support teams I've seen, those skills are being squandered on tier-one volume: where's my order, how do I return it, did you get my email.